imoralescs/imoralescs.github.io/javascript.md

 //-> Execute 2
 ```

+### The Comma Operator

+A comma allows you to list expressions by separating them with a comma ',' .
+Each of them is calculated and discarded, with the exception of the last one, which is returned.

+A comma is the only operator whose priority is lower than the assignment.
+In the expression `a = (5,6)` , explicit brackets are used to explicitly set the priority, otherwise the operator `=` would be executed before the comma `,` , it would be `(a=5), 6`.

 ### Comparing Without Coercion

 Triple equal operator instead of the double equal operator.
 The reason is that triple equals does the comparison without coercing the variable to another type.